jjc385/mmase-159065_annotated-lecture-slides/readme.md

 Code from mathematica.stackexchange question:  [https://mathematica.stackexchange.com/questions/159065/automatic-edx-pdf-handout-creator](https://mathematica.stackexchange.com/questions/159065/automatic-edx-pdf-handout-creator)

+**This code does not, currently, answer the question.** I've mostly just copied code from the original post and put it here for ease of use.
+(I don't like copying and pasting multiple chunks of code, and hopefully this will help others.
+If not, this was relatively low effort anyway :) )

 Most of this code was originally posted on Mathematica.StackExchange, at the above link, by user [totyped](https://mathematica.stackexchange.com/users/44178/totyped).